Rating based on our Promethease review

 Review of Promethease Privacy

 Is Promethease safe?
 User DNA raw data files are deleted automatically after 45 days.
-Creating an account with Promethease is optional.
+Creating an account is optional.
 If users do not create an account, their DNA data files are deleted after 24 hours.

 Will Promethease disclose your personal data to third parties?
 The site says it may share users’ information to third parties, such as payment processors, that help Promethease offer its services.
 It may also transfer user data in the event of another company acquisition, such as happened during the MyHeritage acquisition.